 This article was written by Kinsie Rayburn, Conservation Knowledge Officer for Trust In Food.
 Learn more at trustinfood.com.

-This article is the second in a three-part series about the direct farmer benefits of capturing and using farm-level data.
-The first article, The Benefits of Data: An Overview, covers some general benefits of farm-level data collection such as profit mapping and input modeling and is available here:
+This article is part of a three-part series about the direct farmer benefits of capturing and using farm-level data.
+The first article, The Benefits of Data: An Overview, covers some general benefits of farm-level data collection such as profit mapping and input modeling.
+The second article, Making Farm Data Pay, covers some of the economic benefits of data collection.
+The third covers the Legacy Benefits of Data.
+You can find these articles below and more about conservation agriculture on agweb.com/acam.

 The insights in this article are based on original Trust In Food research conducted in spring 2020 in collaboration with Syngenta.
 The research focused on farmer perspectives about conservation agricultural practices.
 Trust In Food and Syngenta thank the farmers who participated in the study and are hopeful the information can help U.S. farmers continue to run profitable, efficient and sustainable operations.